robotframework/robotframework/doc/userguide/src/Appendices/DocumentationFormatting.rst

   Documentation
   ...
 First line.
   ...
   ...
-Second paragraph, this time
+Second paragraph.
+This time
   ...    with multiple lines.
-  Metadata
+  Metadata    Example list
-  ...
-Example
+  ...    - first item
-  ...
-Value
+  ...    - second item
-  ...    in two lines
+  ...    - third

 No automatic newline is added if a line already ends with a literal newline or if it ends with an `escaping backslash`__.
 If documentation or metadata